owkin/plism-benchmark/README.md

 ## License

-This dataset is licensed under [CC BY 4.0 licence](https://creativecommons.org/licenses/by/4.0/deed.en).
+This repository is licensed under [CC BY 4.0 licence](https://creativecommons.org/licenses/by/4.0/deed.en).

 ## Acknowledgments